gabebarros/Prog4/README.txt

     and therefore cannot be updated, but is retained for history.

 ii) Workload Distribution:
+  All members worked together to design the E-R diagram and the general database schema.

+  Individually:

   Dylan Carothers II - Responsible for implementing 'Add, update, or delete an equipment inventory record'
     functionality, as well as 'Add, update, or delete an equipment rental record' functionality.
 This includes the methods: